f47iw4/f47iw4/README.md

 <a href="https://mariadb.org/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/mariadb.png" alt="Maria DB" height="50" /></a>  &nbsp
 <a href="https://www.figma.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/figma-icon.svg" alt="Figma" height="50" /></a>  &nbsp

 </br>

 <!-- about me -->
-         I'm a Software Development student eager to kick-start my career in the tech industry 😊 -Strong foundation in:
+         Hi 👋 I'm a Software Development student eager to kick-start my career in the tech industry 😊 I have strong foundations in:
-         -Graphic Design 🎨
+         Graphic Design 🎨
-         -Photography 📸🎞
+         Photography 📸🎞,
-         -CS fundamentals
+         CS fundamentals 💾1️⃣0️⃣

          and I'm all set to apply my skills in a real-world setting.
 Currently looking for an internship 👩🏽‍💻

         🌱 you can take a look at my LinkedIn or follow me on X :D

          ~~feel free to contact~~ ✨🌱